ovavulov/mutations_sars2/README.md

 __positions__ - list of positions in the RBD for screening.
 It is served in the format of the positions parameter for the PositionScan command in FoldX ([format description](http://foldxsuite.crg.eu/command/PositionScan)).
 The d key (24 amino acids) is not supported yet

-__posrange__ {int:int} - range of the size of target mutations by the number of mutated positions.
+__posrange__ {int:int} - range of target mutations size by the mutated positions number.
 For example, posrange=2:3 means that we will only check for mutation sets in which the remainder substitution occurred at two or three positions

 __muttake__ {float, int, "input", "all"} - since the potential number of combinations of suitable mutations can be very large, we can limit the sample for final analysis using _muttake_.
 If a decimal fraction from 0 to 1 is supplied, the corresponding fraction of the total number of mutations is randomly selected.
-If a natural number is supplied, a fixed number of mutations is randomly selected.
-With the "input" parameter, the user sets the parameter manually (float or int) according to the route of the pipeline operation.
-When set to "all", all combinations of mutations are analyzed
+If a positive integer is supplied, a fixed number of mutations is randomly selected.
+With the "input" parameter, the user sets the parameter manually (float or int) during the pipeline operation.
+When it is set to "all", all combinations of mutations are analyzed

 __nthreads__ {int} - number of parallel pipeline execution threads